Riva Split Croatia

 • Drinking water – Tap water is safe to drink almost everywhere in the country.

 • Mosquitoes – the tiger mosquito has been found in Croatia.
 This type of mosquito spreads diseases such as Zika, dengue and chikunguya.
 Malaria was eradicated in Croatia in 1964.
-Locally transmitted cases of dengue fever have been reported on the Adriatic Coast and also in northeastern Croatia.
+Locally transmitted cases of dengue fever have been reported on the Adriatic Coast and in northeastern Croatia.

 • Altitude sickness – Croatia has areas of high altitude.
 This comes with the risk of altitude sickness.
-Therefore, if you are planning to visit any high altitude areas in Croatia, be sure to allow sufficient time to acclimatise.
+If you are planning to visit any high altitude areas in Croatia, be sure to allow sufficient time to acclimatise.
 If you experience any signs of altitude sickness, such as headache, nausea or vomiting, dizziness, tiredness, loss of appetite or shortness of breath, get help immediately.

 • Road safety – Croatia has been making progress with improvements in road safety in recent years.
 However it still has one of the highest rates of road fatalities in Europe.
 This is due to a combination of narrow and windy roads as well as speed and other driver behaviour.
 Take care on the roads in Croatia.

-• Sun safety – Exposure to the sun can have adverse short-term as well as long-term effects on the skin, eyes and immune system.
+• Sun safety – Exposure to the sun can have adverse short-term and long-term effects on the skin, eyes and immune system.
 Sun protection such as sunscreen, a hat and sunglasses is very important to ensure you don’t get burnt.

 Croatia Blogs